s-u-r/maintenance-APS/README.md

 Industrial Challenge

-This description is included as part of APS Failure and Operational Data for Scania Trucks.
+This is the original description included as part of APS Failure and Operational Data for Scania Trucks.

+*****

 Copyright (c) <2016> <Scania CV AB>